holdex/holdex-venture-studio/.github/TRIAL_TASK.md

       1. solidity: talk to us and we will provide you with access to the repository
       1. html/css: https://github.com/holdex/holdex-venture-studio
       1. NodeJs: https://github.com/holdex/holdex-venture-studio
 2. Fork repository and identify the problem to work on.
-Not all of this repositories will have problems listed.
-This means that you will need to create github issue (problem) yourself.
+Not all of these repositories will have problems listed.
+This means that you will need to create GitHub issue (problem) yourself.
 3. Provide solution by creating PR and requesting the merge.